radon-h2020/radon-datapipeline-plugin/README.md

 ## How to use the plugin as a stand alone tool?
 - Download the plugin github repository using git or as a zip file.
 - Make sure that Python3 environment is working on your machine.
+The current verison is tested with [Python 3.7.6](https://www.python.org/downloads/release/python-376/ "Download Python 3.7.6")
 - Keep your TOSCA service ready and note the path.
 - Keep the CSAR file ready for input.
 - Install the opera in virtual environment